 There is a new movement called micro-influencers.
 These are just normal people who fit your targeted demographic who have large followings that they can influence.
 Micro-influencers are harder to find but it could be worth the effort.
 They may be more willing to try your product mainly because they aren’t asked that often or at all.
 All you ask is to give their honest opinion of your product on social media.
 Yes, they can totally trash you, but that is a risk you will have to be willing to take.
 Should you invest in the time to find and engage in influencer marketing?
 I think the risk versus the reward is worth the effort.

-I also recommend that you don’t go into blindly.
+I also recommend that you don’t go into it blindly.
 Learn about these people before you engage with them.
 Go back through their history and see what they have done in the past.
-Find other places where they engage and research whether there message is consistent on all the platforms.
+Find other places where they engage and research whether their message is consistent on all the platforms.
 You don’t want to have any surprises.

 Social proof can be the differentiator between a conversion and moving on to the next company.
-However, social proof, is probably one of the few things in your marketing effort that you can’t really control.
+However, social proof is probably one of the few things in your marketing effort that you can’t really control.
 You do run the risk of getting negative reviews and others piling on because they had a similar experience.
 However, the opposite can be true as well.
 You just don’t know.

 I can tell you from personal experience that I have made decisions to buy a product based on what was written about it.
 As I said at the beginning, future generations of consumers will be relying on it more to influence their buying decisions.
 Social proof, if you haven’t already included it, will need to be a part of your digital marketing strategy.
-I see this as a positive particularly from the consumer side.
+I see this as a positive, particularly from the consumer side.

 Social proof will force companies to do good work and put out good products or face the consequences.
 It is a high risk, high reward proposition.
 We are moving toward a future in marketing where the consumer will be in control of whether you succeed or fail.
 It’s a scary proposition but if it is done right, it could be a tremendous tool in your marketing toolkit.